-Our coffee zone lies within Mount Kenya ecosystem which is a biodiversity hotspot.
+Our coffee zone lies within Mount Kenya ecosystem which is rich in biodiversity.
 It is an Important Bird Area (IBA) where 53 out of Kenya’s 67 African highland biome bird species and 35 forest specialist species are found.
 Mount Kenya is also one of Kenyan Mountains Endemic Bird Area (EBA) hosting 7 of the 9 range restricted species.
-Despite these endowments, traditional coffee farms and birdlife in this area continue to face threats from agricultural expansion and intensification in addition to climate change.
+Despite these endowments, traditional coffee farms and bird life in this area continue to face threats from agricultural expansion and intensification in addition to climate change.

 Establishing traditional coffee farms

 These traditional coffee farms can be thought of as modified forest habitats.
 They are often the last shelter for birds among other forest adapted organisms.

 The native shade trees also protect the under-story coffee plants from rain and sun, help maintain soil quality, reduce the need for weeding and aid pest control.
 Birds prey especially on the coffee berry borers, the world’s most serious coffee pest, which has already expanded its geographical range in East Africa’s Arabica growing zones due to global warming.